oazmi/esbuild-plugin-deno/readme.md

 }))

 const [entry_plugin, http_plugin, jsr_plugin, npm_plugin, resolver_pipeline_plugin] = denoPlugins({
-	// notice that the different aliases in `globalImportMap` and `pluginData.importMap` point to the same resource.
+	// notice that the different aliases in `globalImportMap` and `initialPluginData.importMap` point to the same resource.
 	// however, in bundled code-splitting enabled output, there will be no duplication of this resource.
 	globalImportMap: { "2d-array-utils": "https://jsr.io/@oazmi/kitchensink/0.9.2/src/array2d.ts" },

+	// (optional) scans the parent, grandparent, and all ancestral directories of your current `runtimePackage` option,
+	// so that this plugin will discover any parent-workspace packages at a higher directory level,
+	// which in turn will let you resolve aliases from workspace packages that are not directly referenced in your "deno.json".
+	scanAncestralWorkspaces: true,

+	// under the `initialPluginData` field, you can specify the `pluginData` that should be pre-injected into all entry-points,
+	// during their path resolution (the `build.onResolve` step).
+	// you may use this field to conveniently inject your own `pluginData` for your own plugins,
+	// but below are some crucial configurations used by this plugin to resolve deno/jsr packages correctly.
+	// (remember, this field is empty by default, and you **must** populate it based on your project structure and requirements)
-	pluginData: {
+	initialPluginData: {
 		// (optional) provide the path to your "deno.json" file, relative to esbuild's `absWorkingDir` build-option.
 		// if `absWorkingDir` is unavailable, then it will be resolved relative to `Deno.cwd()`.
-		runtimePackage: "./deno.json",
+		// you may also choose to instead provide a directory path (ending in a trailing slash "/"),
+		// to specify a folder/url to auto-scan for "deno.json(c)" or "jsr.json(c)" files to use here.
+		runtimePackage: "./deno.json", // or just "./" will suffice, since the plugin will then scan the directory.

 		// here, we specify that we do not wish to allow node-path-resolution by default at the top level.
 		// however, once we enter an npm-package's scope through the use of the `"npm:"` specifier in the import,
 		// the switch will be flicked to `true`, and all of that package's imports will utilize node-path-resolution.